jamie2210/CI_MS3_RR/README.md

 ### __Appearance & Colour Scheme__

-My aim is to make the site feel urban / street as Drum and Bass (DnB) is raw music genre with it's roots firmly set in the poorer areas of UK cities.
+My aim is to make the site feel urban / street as Drum and Bass (DnB) is a raw music genre with its roots firmly set in the poorer areas of UK cities.
 I designed my own logo in Illustrator and used oranges against dark grey and black as my colours reflecting the bright energy the music brings and the dark and shady venues Dnb raves are held at.
-The 'DnB' is only used for the home page and I created a brigt electric blue styling for this to emulate the light shows and lasers you get in a rave.
+The 'DnB' is only used for the home page, and I created a bright electric blue styling for this to emulate the light shows and lasers you get in a rave.

 ![Colour Scheme](documentation/images/colour-palette.png)